What time should I get to the theatre?

 Where do I go?

-We have three theatre venues; Buxton Opera House, Pavilion Arts Centre and the Studio Theatre, please check on your tickets which venue you are attending.
+We have two venues; Buxton Opera House and the Pavilion Arts Centre/Buxton Cinema, please check on your tickets which venue you are attending.
 Buxton Opera House is our main venue on Water Street, this is where the main Box Office is located.
-The other two venues, the Pavilion Arts Centre and the Studio Theatre, are within the Pavilion Gardens Complex and are accessed from St John’s Road.
+The Pavilion Arts Centre/Buxton Cinema are within the Pavilion Gardens Complex and are accessed from St John’s Road.
 There is a small Box Office at the Arts Centre which usually opens one hour before the performance commences.
+For Buxton Cinema, tickets can be collected from the bar inside the cinema foyer.

 What if I’m late?